 Wendy advises clients on the commodity tax implications of new business ventures, domestic and cross-border transactions and corporate reorganizations.
 She has assisted clients with audits and verifications, and by making representations to tax authorities.
 She has litigated commodity tax issues before the Tax Court of Canada, Federal Court of Appeal and the Ontario Superior Court of Justice.

 Wendy frequently addresses professional and business conferences, both in Canada and the US.
-She has written for various tax publications including Tax Litigation, Tax Notes International and GST and Commodity Tax News.
+She has written for various tax publications including Tax Litigation, Tax Notes International and GST and Commodity Tax News and is on the Editorial Board and a contributor to the Sales Tax, Customs and Trade newsletter.
 She is also recognized in a number of leading legal and industry directories, including as a leading lawyer in the area of commodity/tax customs in the current edition of the Canadian Legal Lexpert Directory, and as a leading lawyer in both of the current editions of International Tax Review's Tax Controversy Leaders and Indirect Tax Leaders guides.
+Wendy is a member of the Canadian Tax Foundation and the Secretary of the National Commodity Tax, Customs and Trade Section of the Canadian Bar Association.

 Prior to joining McCarthy Tétrault, Wendy practiced with the sales and commodity tax group of a Canadian law firm.